-The extent to which products are usable and accessible depends on the context, i.e., the specific users, having specified goals, performing specified tasks, in a specified environment.
-The characteristics of the user's tasks and environment are called the context of use.
+The extent to which products are usable and accessible depends on the context of use, i.e., the specific users, having specified goals, performing specified tasks, in a specified environment.

 The context of use is a major source of information for establishing requirements and an essential input to the design process.

-Environmental considerations include thermal conditions, lighting, noise, and spatial layout.
-In some applications, environmental considerations might be part of the design, such as adding lights on a snow blower so it can be used at night.
+Consider environmental conditions such as temperature, lighting, noise, and spatial layout.
+In some applications, this might be part of the design, such as adding lights on a snow blower so it can be used at night.

 User Observation/Field Studies.
 Direct observations that are performed in real-word settings allow human factors specialists to discover more about the context of use and provide essential input to designing usable interfaces.
 Contextual Inquiries.
 Specific types of interviews for gathering field data from users in their context, when performing their tasks.
 Think-Aloud Protocol.
 Gathering data by asking the users to verbalize their thoughts, feelings, and opinions while performing tasks.

-6.3.2 Risk Management
+4.3.2 Evaluating Product Safety Risks